alexandergall/packet-broker-nixpkgs/README.md

 This option is a shortcut for

 ```
-$ release-manager --install-git origin/1
+$ release-manager --install-git origin/<version>
 ```

 to update a release to the most recent commit on the release branch.
+This will installed an additional generation with the updates included.
+It will not change the existing installation of the principal release (or that of an update that is not the newest available).

 #### `--untinstall-generation <gen>`